lgaudencio/warsaw-uprising-1944/README.md

         * Git is used to commit and push code during the development of the website.

     * Font Awesome
-        * Icons used in this website can be found on (https://fontawesome.com/).
+        * Icons used in this website can be found at (https://fontawesome.com/).
 Icons used were arrows for 'back to top' link and the social media links, both of which can be found on the footer of the website.
-Icons were also used as the open and close speech marks used on the quotes found on the landing page.
+Icons were also used as the open and closed speech marks used on the quotes found on the landing page.

     * Favicon
         * The favicon used was created at (https://favicon.io/).